obheda12/Solidity-Security-Compendium/days/day2.md

 This vulnerability arises when a function that's meant to execute a task returns an unexpected error (reverts),  due to some exceptional condition or programming mistake; halting execution of the smart contract and returning the remaining gas.

 ## Impact
-An attacker can subvert important contract logic that depends on the full execution of a function leading to unintended consequences
+An attacker can subvert important contract logic that depends on the full execution of a function leading to unintended consequences.

 ## Example
 Let's analyze the following code of a simple auction contract: